skillrepos/containers/README.md

 ![Starting codespace](./images/cazclass2.png?raw=true "Starting your codespace")

-## Start your single-node Kubernetes cluster
+## Start the Kubernetes cluster and complete setup

-2. There is a simple one-node Kubernetes instance called **minikube** available in your codespace.
-Start it the following way:

-    - Run the following commands in the codespace's terminal (**This will take several minutes to run...**):
+2. Run the following commands in the codespace's terminal (**This will take several minutes to run...**):

       ```
-      minikube start
+      . ./day1.sh
       ```

     - The output should look similar to the following.